marcusportmann/inception/README.md

    mkdir -p src/test/java
    mkdir -p src/test/resources
    ```
-3. Setup the Spring Boot back-end.
+3. Setup the Spring Boot back-end for the application.
-   1. Execute the following commands under the top-level directory for the new application to
+   1. Execute the following commands under the top-level directory for the new application
-      generate the RSA keypair used to sign and verify OAuth2 JWTs.
+      to generate the RSA keypair used to sign and verify OAuth2 JWTs issued by the
+      application.
       ```
       openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -pkeyopt rsa_keygen_pubexp:65537 | openssl pkcs8 -topk8 -nocrypt -outform pem > src/main/resources/META-INF/oauth2-jwt-key
       openssl pkey -pubout -inform pem -outform pem -in src/main/resources/META-INF/oauth2-jwt-key -out src/main/resources/META-INF/oauth2-jwt-key.pub
       ```
    2. Create the *pom.xml* file under the *src* directory with the following contents,
-      changing the *groupId*, *artifactId*, *version*, *name* and *description* details as
+      changing the *groupId*, *artifactId*, *version*, *name* and *description* values
-      appropriate.
+      as appropriate.

+      **NOTE:** If you do not require all the capabilities provided by the Inception
+      Framework you can remove the appropriate dependencies from the *pom.xml* file, e.g.
+      removing the *inception-reporting-rs* dependency will remove the JasperReports-based
+      reporting functionality.
       ```
       <?xml version="1.0" encoding="UTF-8"?>
       <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"